khvorov45/personal-website/content/post/2019-11-05-running-rstudio-on-an-ubuntu-server-over-ssh.md

 Once you open the session, the tunnel will be established.
 The tunnel will disappear once the Putty session ends.

+## Access the RStudio interface

-Open a web browser, type in `localhost:1234`
+Once a tunnel is established, open a web browser, type `localhost:1234` in the address bar.
+Use your server's username and password.